Ecclesfield: Sport

 Ecclesfield F.C. was a prominent football team in the area from the 1880s, and Ecclesfield United also represented the area in the FA Cup.
 Ecclesfield Red Rose FC now represents the area in the Sheffield & Hallamshire County Senior Football League.
 Whitley Hall Cricket Club plays at Cinder Hill Lane in Ecclesfield.

 The Ecclesfield Carols

 Ecclesfield retains some local, traditional Christmas carols sung in villages, particularly pubs around Sheffield.
 They are older than today's generally known carols and differ from them.
-They can be heard at the Ecclesfield Black Bull on the six Thursdays before Christmas.
+They can be heard at the Ecclesfield Black Bull and Greyhound on the six Thursdays before Christmas.
 The repertoire consists of around 30 carols and other songs, some unique to the village, some popular throughout the Sheffield area, some local variants, and some with familiar words to different tunes.
 (There is a vast number of tunes to "While Shepherds Watched".)
-They are often referred to collectively as the Sheffield Carols.
+They are often referred to collectively as the Local Carols.